-Although we don’t get to make it over there as often as we would like, we try to visit New Orleans once a month.
+Although we don’t get to make it across the bridge as often as we would like, we try to visit New Orleans once a month.
 In December we spent the day in the city touring hotels and their Christmas tree setups.
-To get around we took the street carport .
 My middle son was upset that we were only riding the red street car and not the green street cars and asked if we could go again.
 Well with the business of Christmas it ended up being February before we were able to take a day and ride the street cars.

 We decided to head up St. Charles close to Touro and get on the street car there.
 We were actually able to park on the street close to Superior Grill and walk down a block to the closest stop.
 This made a convenient spot because we knew we could come back and eat lunch when we were done.
-We got on and rode down to about a block before Canal on Baronne Street.
-Currently there is construction and that is as far as they will take passengers.
+We got on and rode down to about a block before Canal on Baronne Street (there was construction at the time, so the car wouldn’t go all the way).
 We got off and walked up two blocks on Canal back to St. Charles and caught the streetcar going back uptown.
 It was about a 50 minute ride in total.
 It was a nice day so the windows were open and then wind was in our face.
 The kids had a wonderful time and my parents were able to join us too.

 - Talk to them ahead of time about the importance of keeping their hands inside the streetcar at all times.
 There are situations where the streetcars are very close to one another it would be very easy for little fingers to get hurts.